codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/what-should-a-city-website-do.md

 In this guide, we'll cover general principles for city websites, how to start publishing effective web content, and how to prioritize transactional needs.

-## General principles for city websites
+## General principles and goals for city websites

-Based on our [Principles for 21st Century Government](https://www.codeforamerica.org/governments/principles/), municipal websites should:
+Based on our [Principles for 21st Century Government](https://www.codeforamerica.org/governments/principles/), here are 9 principles and goals for city websites:

- -  Serve citizens' needs
- -  Make it easy for everyone to be participate
- -  Be produced iteratively
- -  Use data to decide what to do

 ### 1. Embrace digital services as central to governing

- - Government services should be “digital by default,” available to us on the mainstream platforms and technologies we already use.</li>
+ - Government services should be “digital by default,” available to us on the mainstream platforms and technologies we already use.
- - Services should be useful, accessible, and add value to our lives.</li>
+ - Services should be useful, accessible, and add value to our lives.
  - Government should do more than broadcast out.
-Tools should make room for interaction, feedback, and citizen participation.</li>
+Tools should make room for interaction, feedback, and citizen participation.

 ### 2. Design with empathy, establish trust